Single vacations are about relaxation and exploration.

 Are Single Vacations Naughty?

 Let’s address a North American stereotype right away.

 In North America, singles vacations are often thought of as hook-up trips.
 Some singles resorts are known for providing an atmosphere that creates opportunities for casual sex.
 However, with the growth of the solo travel market, other resorts are now offering vacations for singles by adapting themselves to be attractive to solo travelers while being open to couples as well.
 The same applies to cruises and tours.
 All sectors of the travel industry are adapting to the growing solo market.

 In the rest of the world, single vacations, (notice that it’s single not singles) or single holidays as they’re known in the UK, are thought of simply as vacations for those who are single.
 Unless you’re going to a specific destination, such as Ibiza, you’re simply going on a vacation that is not designed for couples.
 Naughty may happen but naughty is not the goal and not what’s on offer.
 Depending on whether it’s a resort, cruise, or tour, this can mean things like communal tables, welcome receptions, and pricing that attracts more solo travelers.

 How to Make a Singles Vacation Truly Relaxing

-The key to making your solo vacation truly relaxing is making it all about you.
+The key to making your single vacation truly relaxing is making it all about you.
 Know yourself.
 Choose the amount of time, the location, the activities according to your needs.
 You don’t have to prove anything to anyone.
 You don’t need to meet anyone’s else’s needs or expectations.
 Go.
 Relax.
 Enjoy.